kurtosis-tech/kardinal/README.md

 It's easy to install and easy to uninstall - just deploy the the sidecars in your staging cluster, and use the Kardinal control plane to manage your development and test environments.
 If you want to uninstall Kardinal, just remove the sidecars.

-## Resources

-- Explore our [docs](https://kardinal.dev/docs) to learn more about how Kardinal works.
-- Ask questions and get help in our community [forum](https://discuss.kardinal.dev).
-- Read our [blog](https://blog.kardinal.dev/) for tips from developers and creators.

 ## Quick start with a demo application

+### Want to try it out without installing anything?

+Visit the [Kardinal playground](https://github.com/kurtosis-tech/kardinal-playground/) to experience a simple demonstration of how Kardinal can enhance your dev flow.

 ### Prerequisites

-If you want to test without deploying to your machine, check out our [playground](https://github.com/kurtosis-tech/kardinal-playground/).
-Or if you already have your own application in mind, check out our docs regarding [running on your own application](https://kardinal.dev/docs/getting-started/install).
+If you already have your own application in mind, check out our docs regarding [running on your own application](https://kardinal.dev/docs/getting-started/install).

 Before getting started make sure you have the following installed: